citizenfx/fivem/ext/native-decls/RestoreVehicleWheel.md

 Restores a previously broken-off vehicle wheel by index.
 Inverse of [BREAK_OFF_VEHICLE_WHEEL](#_0xA274CADB).

-Clears the broken-off state, restores tyre and suspension health to full.
-And reattaches the detached wheel fragment back to the vehicle.
+Clears the broken-off state, restores tyre and suspension health to full, and reattaches the detached wheel fragment back to the vehicle.

+Please note that this is not synchronized across the network.

 ## Examples
 ```lua